13 Cookbooks by Black Authors You Should Add to Your Bookshelf

 Jerrelle Guy leads you on a baking journey through recipe descriptions that touch on related moments in her life.
 Growing up, she learned that good food is the most powerful way to connect, understand and heal.
-Jerrelle uses all five senses, sharing food memories while using ingredients that make her feel connected to family.
+Jerrelle uses all five senses in Black Girl Baking, sharing food memories while using ingredients that make her feel connected to family.

 Notable recipe: Orange Peel Pound Cake was inspired by memories of eating oranges at Big Ma’s house.

 Vegetable Kingdom: The Abundant World of Vegan Recipes

 Food justice activist Bryant Terry breaks the fundamentals of plant-forward cooking alongside 100 simple recipes.
 The delicious meals in Vegetable Kingdom use popular vegetables, grains and legumes in brand-new ways.

 Notable recipe: Millet Roux Mushroom Gumbo is a keeper, even for meat lovers.